Bigg Boss 12: Salman Bashes Sreesanth & Surbhi; Jasleen Or Megha - Who Is Getting Eliminated?

 - Pakyong: The Hamlet for Nature Lovers

 Like every week, this week too, a lot of things happened inside the Bigg Boss 12 house.
-The luxury budget task was cancelled as Jasleen Matharu and Somi Khan could decide and come to conclusion as to which team (Deepak's team or Dipika's team) has won the task.
-Also, captaincy task gets cancelled!
-Bigg Boss declares that there will be no captain this week!
-While performing task, Deepak was seen passing a derogatory comment on Jasleen.
-Also, Surbhi and Sreesanth got into major argument abusing each other.
+The luxury budget task was cancelled as Jasleen Matharu and Somi Khan couldn't decide and come to conclusion as to which team (Deepak's team or Dipika's team) won the task.
+Also, the captaincy task got cancelled!
+Bigg Boss declared that there will be no captain this week!
+While performing the task, Deepak was seen passing a derogatory comment on Jasleen.
+Also, Surbhi and Sreesanth got into a major argument abusing each other.

 Now that Salman Khan is back in the house with weekend ka vaar episode, he will be seen taking the contestants to the task.
 Read on to know what's in store in the upcoming episode!